maticnetwork/matic.js/docs/content/v3/docs/get-started.md

 use(Web3ClientPlugin)
 ```

-In the above code we are intiating maticjs with `web3js` but you can similarly initiate with [ethers](v3/docs/setup/ethers).
+In the above code we are initiating maticjs with `web3js` but you can also similarly initiate with [ethers](v3/docs/setup/ethers).

 ## POS client

-`POSClient` help us to interact with POS Bridge.
+`POSClient` helps us to interact with POS Bridge.

 ```
 import { POSClient,use } from "@maticnetwork/maticjs"